 The opening had allowed Ava's abdominal organs to drift into her chest, crowding her lungs.
 The result was pulmonary hypoplasia: Her stunted lungs couldn't supply her body with enough oxygen to survive.

 A ventilator wouldn't be enough.
 Ava needed a team with the equipment, expertise and experience to keep her alive.
-Children's Hospital Colorado's Flight for Life Team airlifted Ava and her father from their home in Casper, Wyo., to the Colorado Fetal Care Center in Aurora, Colo.
-There, pediatric surgeon Kenneth Liechty, MD and a dedicated CDH team were waiting for her.
+Children's Hospital Colorado's flight team airlifted Ava and her father from their home in Casper, Wyo., to the Colorado Fetal Care Center in Aurora, Colo.
+There, pediatric surgeon Kenneth Liechty, MD, and a dedicated CDH team were waiting for her.

 She was in good hands.